Request a Quote

 Please explain what the USPS-STD-4B+ Standard means.

-The USPS developed the STD4B+ standard in an effort to improve mailbox security.
+The USPS developed the STD4B+ standard to improve mailbox security.
 They did this by strengthening and improving the arrow lock compartment of the mailbox master door.
-This standard is applied to vertical commercial mailboxes as well as apartment complex mailboxes.
+This standard is applied to vertical commercial mailboxes and apartment complex mailboxes.

 Can I install standard USPS-STD-4B+ mailboxes?

-As of October 2006, 4B+ vertical and 4B+ horizontal mailboxes are only approved for replacement and/or retrofit installations.
-New construction and major remodels require that Florence Versatile 4C horizontal mailboxes be installed.
+As of October 2006, 4B+ vertical and 4B+ horizontal mailboxes are only approved for replacement and retrofit installations.
+New construction and major remodels require installing Florence Versatile 4C horizontal mailboxes.

 How do the new regulations affect what type of centralized mailbox I buy?